District choice

 Choose Wickenden when neighborhood feel and East Side dining energy matter more than maximum hotel convenience.

-Most campus gravity
+Most campus focus

 College Hill